 Moreover, AstraGin® was shown to significantly decrease the growth of harmful bacteria, with a 98% decrease in Prevotella and a mitigating Enterobacteriaceae with a mere 14% increase compared to a 614% increase observed in the placebo group.

-In addition, participants in the AstraGin® group experienced an 11% increase in neutrophil cells and a 20.5% increase in lymphocyte immune cells, enhancing the body’s immune response.
+In addition, participants in the AstraGin® group experienced an 11% increase in neutrophil cells and a 20.5% increase in lymphocyte immune cells.
 AstraGin® also improved L-arginine absorption, with the area under the curve (AUC) of L-arginine in the AstraGin® group being 49.7% higher than the placebo group.
 Furthermore, the trial showed a positive impact on ghrelin, an appetite hormone often affected by gut health challenges.

-These significant findings by NuLiv Science demonstrate the potential of AstraGin® to support overall gut health and well-being, positioning it as a promising solution for individuals with UC and other gut-related challenges.
+These significant findings by NuLiv Science demonstrate the potential of AstraGin® to support overall gut health and well-being, positioning it as a promising solution for individuals with gut-related wellness challenges.

 Richard Wang, CEO at NuLiv Science noted, “The professors behind AstraGin® explored multiple pathways on how AstraGin® supports bioavailability.
 We’ve been down a rabbit hole of sorts for the past seven years looking at different gut-related mechanisms.
 I know we’re still in the early stages but the data is promising in that AstraGin® supports a better intestinal environment.”